sylvainroussy/NeoBlogs/README.md

 __The pointer moved!__

-If we take five minutes to have a closer look at the relationships type, we have:
+If we take five minutes to have a closer look at the type of the relationships, we have:

 * `:IS_MEMBER_OF` to determine what the elements of this list are
 * `:NEXT` to determine what the next element to the current one is
 * `:POINTER` to determine what the current element is

 As we can see, the nature of each relationship type is different.
-The first two ones have a long lifecycle (as long as the list exists) and the last one has another function : its lifetime may become short because it is only  a volatile state at a given  moment.
+The first two ones have a long lifecycle (as long as the list exists) and the last one has another function: its lifetime may become short because it is only  a volatile state at a given  moment.

 This is a __moving relationship__!